sadeedahmed24/lc3-VM/README.md

 ## 🕹️ How to Run the Game

+## Download the main.c and 2048.obj files into one folder.
+## Open your terminal and go to the said folder containing these two files and follow the steps below:

 ### 1. Compile the LC-3 VM
 Use `clang` or `gcc` to compile the VM: